rachel-king4/appliedstatistics/README.md

 1. Data Exploration and Preprocessing

     - Understand how to import and clean real-world data for statistical analysis.
-    - Identify and handle missing, outlier, or erroneous data within a dataset.
     - Explore data distributions and visualize key features using appropriate plots.

 2. Statistical Test Selection